-Join Peggy Fisher for an in-depth discussion in this video Understand biconditional proofs, part of Foundations of Programming: Discrete Mathematics.
+Join Peggy Fisher for an in-depth discussion in this video Understand biconditional proofs, part of Programming Foundations: Discrete Mathematics.

 - [Voiceover] Biconditional proofs…Biconditional statements are written…as p with a double arrow q.…When you see that,…it means p, if and only if, q.…The biconditional statement is true…when both p and q have the same truth value…and false if they are different.…That is not the same as saying…that both p and q are true.…In reality, if p and q are both true,…then the biconditional statement is true,…but if p and q are both false,…it is still true.…